 Let us now examine the assertion that the Holy Spirit is not the witness of complete holiness.
 The first corollary from this doctrine is this: there is no such experience in this life.
 For it is the office of the Holy Spirit to hold up the mirror of truth to every soul, that he may see his moral visage.
-Now, if, under the illumination of the Spirit, no one on earth, looking into the Gospel glass, discovers that he is deprayed, then it follows that we cannot prove that depravity exists on the footstool of God.
-If no one perceive that he is partially sanctified, then there is no proof that there is a regenerate soul on earth. one in Christendom sees himself in the gospel glass complete in Christ Jesus, then it cannot be proved that there is a soul entirely sanctified that is now in the body.
+Now, if under the illumination of the Spirit, no one on earth, looking into the Gospel glass, discovers that he is depraved, then it follows that we cannot prove that depravity exists on the footstool of God.
+If no one perceive that he is partially sanctified, then there is no proof that there is a regenerate soul on earth.
+If no one in Christendom sees himself in the Gospel glass cleansed through the blood of Jesus Christ, then it cannot be proved that there is a soul entirely sanctified that is now in the body.
 It is evident that a denial of the subjective proofs amounts to a flat denial of the experience.
 How can a thing be known to exist without its proofs?